 First, there are standard wide angle lenses in the area of 20mm to 45mm.
 These will give you a decently wide field of view but nothing that produces intense effects in your photos (see the fisheye category below).

 Ultra Wide Angle Lenses

 Second, there are ultra-wide angle lenses.
 These span from around 10mm to 20mm.
 They’ll give you an extremely wide perspective, but lines will appear straight, in contrast to the next category:

-Fisheye lenses are also ultra-wide, from about a 6mm to 14mm focal length.
+Fisheye lenses are also ultra-wide, ranging from 6mm to 14mm focal length.
 But fisheye lenses don’t give you the standard perspective you’ll find with other ultra-wide angle lenses.
-Instead, fisheye lenses produce a distorted, rounded look, like this:
+Instead, fisheye lenses produce a distorted, rounded look like this:

 You should also know the difference between prime and zoom wide angle lenses.

 Prime Wide Angle Lenses